4 Tips for Avoiding a Food Safety and Sanitation Recall

 4. Invest in more frequent training

 Between high turnover rates, a rapidly evolving regulatory environment, and growing risks for cross-contamination, it can be difficult for employees to keep up with the latest sanitation standards.
-Expert training programs from AIB International can keep leadership, longtime employees, and new hires alike abreast of all the latest developments in the industry, renew dedication to adherence, and ensure facilities are inspection-ready.
+Expert training programs can keep leadership, longtime employees, and new hires alike abreast of all the latest developments in the industry while renewing dedication to adherence and ensuring facilities are inspection-ready.

-A food and beverage recall can cost companies years of revenue — and just one slip up can put the public in danger.
+A food recall can cost companies years of revenue — and just one slip-up can put the public in danger.
 Following these tips will help employees stay compliant, but third-party support by trusted experts can support existing programs as well.
-Learn more about AIB’s services for training employees, gaining certification, and preparing for inspections.
+Learn more about AIB International’s services for training employees, gaining certification, and preparing for inspections.